 Mr. Crumbs, the company we invited over for dinner, and even the kids were amazed.
 “You made this?!” they asked.

-Like a proud mother hen, I was beaming over that bread.
+Like a proud mother hen, I was beaming over that bread loaf.

 Little did they know that just a few days earlier, my loaves were about as tasty and dense as a hockey puck.

-It takes trial and error to get a loaf of bread just right, but with each failed recipe comes lessons learned to help make the next batch that much better.
+It takes trial and error to get homemade bread just right, but with each failed recipe comes lessons learned to help make the next batch that much better.

-Lucky for the novice bakers out there, this ultimate guide to troubleshooting bread is the crash course on what might have gone wrong with your baking extravaganza.
+Luckily for the novice bakers out there, this ultimate troubleshooting guide to baking bread is the crash course on what might have gone wrong with your baking extravaganza.

-Like the ultimate guide to freezing bread and yeast 101, you’re gonna want to keep this one handy!!
+Like the Ultimate Guide to Freezing Bread and the Beginner’s Guide to Baking with Yeast, you’re gonna want to keep this one handy!

-- When proofing yeast, water should be between 105F and 115F.
+- When proofing yeast, you need warm water.
+Water should be between 105F and 115F.
 (Read more about yeast HERE.)

-- Air temperature during the rise(s) should be between 75F and 85F.
+- Room temperature during the rise(s) should be between 75F and 85F.

 - The purpose of kneading is to allow the gluten to develop.
 Too short or too long of a knead will affect the texture of the bread.